Skip to content

 Step C: Mesh Embedment

-Once the reinforced base coat has cured (usually 24 hours), you can apply the finish.
+Once the reinforced base coat has cured (minimum 24 hours), the color finish can be applied.

 Stucco Crack RepairStucco Foam